Last update: 23 January 2020

 Volcanic activity roiling & boiling underneath the sea!
 NASA’s Earth Observatory satellite passed by just a few days later, and took this striking picture from above.

-It quieted down again after a couple of months, and it has still about a 120 meters to go until it breaks the surface.
-It remains unpredictable when the new Canary island will finally rise above sealevel…
+It quieted down again after a couple of months, and it has still about a 100 meters to go until it breaks the surface.
+It remains unpredictable when the new Canary island will finally rise above sealevel… In the meantime it has already received a name: in 2016 it was officially named Tagoro.

 Camino de Jinama, an ancient route descending over 1200 metres from above the clouds into El Golfo valley.